Orientation Step 2: Oredigger Camp

 Get off to a great start

-The start of your first year of college can be daunting—it’s a new environment full of new experiences, new expectations, new people and, for most freshmen, even a new bed.
-But this year at Colorado School of Mines, a group of incoming students will have a leg up over freshmen of years past, thanks to the inaugural Oredigger Camp.
+The start of your first year of college can be daunting—it’s a new environment full of new experiences, new expectations, new people and, for most, a new bed.
+Get off to a great start by making friends and building community at Oredigger Camp!

-A few weeks before the start of classes, more than 200 first-year students spent 2 ½ days up in the Rocky Mountains, having fun, making friends and getting an introduction to what it means to be an Oredigger.
+A few weeks before the start of classes, more than 600 first-year student will get to spend 2 ½ days deep in the Rocky Mountains, having fun, making friends and learning what it means to be an Oredigger.

 Encouraging vertical connections between current and incoming Mines students is at the heart of Oredigger Camp’s design.
-Peer mentors led nearly every activity at camp, with Johnson giving some opening remarks and then stepping back, joining students for meals, impromptu conversations and the occasional pickup game.
+Peer mentors lead nearly every activity at camp, and President Johnson gives some opening remarks and then steps back to join students for meals, impromptu conversations and the occasional pickup game.